 programming the Falcon030

-Many years ago I started writing on a document on how to write efficient code for the Atari Falcon030.
+Many years ago I started writing a document on how to write efficient code for the Atari Falcon030.
 Before I was able to finish the document, university studies started requiring more and more of my time and eventually I found myself with no time left for the Atari.
-I forgot about the document but the other day I found it on my hard disk.
+I forgot about the document, but the other day I found it on my hard disk.

 As more and more people seem to be interested in programming the Falcon030 again I have decided to spend some time on finishing the document, or at least parts of it.
 The first section is about the caches of the Motorola 68030 as I consider good knowledge about the caches being the single most important factor in being able to write efficient code for the Falcon030.